kgendler/CMPE252-ChatBot-Project-Team-7/README.md

 ## Status
 This software is in pre-release and intended for educational purposes only.

+## Environment
+This repository contains a slightly modified copy of chatterbot v1.0.4.
+The version of chatterbot included herein must be used to ensure proper functionality.

 ## Guidance on how to interact with FridgeBot
 1) Download all 3 files (FridgeBot.py, FridgeLogic.py, and refrigerator_world_training.py)
 2) FridgeBot.py is the main file; run this file.
 It will call upon the other 2 files for training and logic adapters